 Any contract, grant or other legal agreement between the DOD and non-DOD entity must specify the dissemination controls and other measures needed to protect CUI related to the contract.
 This requirement applies to CUI that the DoD provides to the contractor and CUI that the contractor generates to meet the terms of the contract.

 DoD contractors must monitor their aggregation and compilation of CUI based on its potential for generating classified information.
 This requirement is pursuant to existing security guidance on the accumulation of unclassified information.
 DoD contracts must require contractors to report the potential classification of the CUI they handle to a DoD representative.

-DOD personnel and contractors must unclassify information for review and approval prior to release according to required contract provisions.
-These regions must be in accordance with DoDI 5230.09 and standard DoD component processes.
+DOD personnel and contractors must un-classify information for review and approval prior to release according to required contract provisions.
+These reviews must be in accordance with DoDI 5230.09 and standard DoD component processes.

 The disposition of CUI must be in accordance with the appropriate disposition authority.
 This requirement applies whether the DoD provides the CUI to the contractor or the contractor generates it, as specified by Sections 1220 to 1236 of Title 36, CFR, Section 3301a of Title 44, U.S.C.

 CUI is an umbrella term that includes both Covered Defense Information (CDI) and Control Technical Information (CTI).
 These markings all apply to unclassified information that requires specific protection in and out of a government information system.
 CUI, CDI and CTI are relatively new, although similar markings have existed for decades.
 Markings previously used to identify this type of information include For Official Use Only (FOUO), Law Enforcement Sensitive (LES), Sensitive but Unclassified (SBU) and Unclassified Controlled Technical Information (UCTI).
 The CUI marking now encompasses all of these terms.